-What is Heartworm Disease?
+What Is Heartworm Disease?

 The worms enter their host through a mosquito bite when it is taking a blood meal.
 Residue on the mosquito’s mouthpiece carries immature worms called microfilaria (which are only about 1/100th of an inch long) from an infected animal to an uninfected one.
-The immature worms migrate travel through the bloodstream and, after about two months, settle in the right side of the heart, where they begin to grow.
+The immature worms travel through the bloodstream and, after about two months, settle in the right side of the heart, where they begin to grow.

-How Widespread are Heartworms?
+How Widespread Are Heartworms?

-What are the Symptoms of Heartworm Infection?
+What Are the Symptoms of Heartworm Infection?

-As the worms grow and multiply, the following symptoms will become evident, increasing in severity as the disease progresses.
+In the early stages, there may be no signs of disease.
+As the worms grow and multiply, symptoms will become evident, increasing in severity as the disease progresses.
 There are four classes of infection:

-- Class one has no symptoms or just mild cough
+- Class one has no symptoms or just mild cough.

-- Class two is marked by mild exercise intolerance and persistent cough
+- Class two is marked by mild exercise intolerance and persistent cough.

 - Class four is known as caval syndrome, a life-threatening cardiovascular collapse, which is marked by labored breathing, pale gums, and dark coffee-colored urine, leading to complete organ failure and death.

-- Radiographs to pinpoint abnormalities in the right side of the heart and pulmonary arteries
+- Radiographs to pinpoint abnormalities in the right side of the heart and pulmonary arteries.

-- Ultrasounds to show abnormal organ shape as well as wriggling worms
+- Ultrasounds to show abnormal organ shape as well as wriggling worms.

-- Surgery—In extreme cases, veterinarians will resort to surgery, physically pulling the worms out.
+Surgery: In extreme cases, veterinarians will resort to surgery, physically pulling the worms out.

 - Heartgard ®Plus for Dogs (chewable, ivermectin/pyrantel)